-Before you launch your website, you want to double-check that you’re using the latest version of your CMS and whether it works fine with your site.
+Before you launch your website, you want to double-check that you’re using the latest version of your CMS and whether it works well with your site.
 This will practically ensure you won’t run into any nasty surprises on launch day and beyond.

-Most CMSs will let you know when you need to update the software, so staying up with the latest releases shouldn’t be an issue.
+Most CMSs will let you know when you need to update the software, so staying up-to-date with the latest releases shouldn’t be an issue.
 Even after your website goes live, we recommend you always update your CMS whenever a new version goes live, so keep an eye out for notices.

 3. Set Up a Backup Solution